Dog Bite Lawyer & Dog Bite Prevention for Bronx Residents

 What to Do After a Dog Bite or If You Were Attacked By a Dog

 If you are attacked by a dog you can try to avoid being bitten; don’t run or scream, stand still with your arms at your sides.
-You should avoid eye contact or speaking to the dog, instead curl into a ball and put your hands over your ears, especially if you are knocked to the ground.
+You should avoid eye contact or speak to the dog, instead curl into a ball and put your hands over your ears, especially if you are knocked to the ground.
 Make sure you teach your children how to do this too, especially if you suspect any such incidence in your area.

 Depending on the level of the bite or the attack, the first thing that you should do is to make sure that you can identify the dog.
 Being able to identify the dog will help you in giving the necessary report to the authorities, telling them everything you can about the dog.